CsoundQt/CsoundQt/BUILDING.md

     $ sudo /sbin/ldconfig

+From version 0.9.2.1 CsoundQt looks for the **Csound manual** from:
+`/usr/share/doc/csound-manual/html/` and  `/usr/share/doc/csound-doc/html/`.
+If you used a package manager to install the Csound manual, it should be there.
+Otherwise you can click on *Download Csound Manual* in the *Help* menu in CsoundQt and later set the path in *Configure -> Envirnonment*.

 A step-by-step instruction for building CsoundQt on Debian with QtCreator can be found in the CsoundQt [Wiki](https://github.com/CsoundQt/CsoundQt/wiki/Building-CsoundQt-for-Debian-with-QtCreator).

 <a name="windows">